IgnacioRolon/QuestChainTracker/README.md

 # QuestChainTracker
 Welcome to the Repository for the Quest Chain Tracker addon made for WoW-Freakz.
 QuestChainTracker is an addon specially made for the WoW-Freakz server which helps you track which quest is next on a storyline, even if you have abandoned that quest in the past.
 By simply writing a command choosing the chapter you want to check, you'll be able to see which quest is next on each Zone Storyline.
-QuestChainTracker is an addon specially made for the WoW-Freakz server which helps you track which quest is next on a storyline, even if you have abandoned that quest in the past.
-By simply writing a command choosing the chapter you want to check, you'll be able to see which quest is next on each Zone Storyline.

 Features: